You’ve booked your ticket, planned all the things, and are just days from going to the Aloha State.

 Even if your idea of a perfect Hawaii vacation involves nothing more than lounging on the beach, you’ll still want a few key beach items like:

-- Beach Bag: You could take any bag to the beach, but it'll likely end up full of sand and wet.
-Instead bringing along something splash-proof like the ALOHA Collection bags which are stylish, practical, can be used as a carry-on, and give back to local causes in Hawaii.
+- Beach Bag: You could take any bag to the beach, but it’ll likely end up full of sand and wet.
+Instead bring along something splash-proof like the ALOHA Collection bags which are stylish, practical, can be used as a carry-on, and give back to local causes in Hawaii.

 - Reef-Safe Sunscreen: As we’ve discussed before, it’s mandatory to use reef-safe sunscreen in Hawaii.
 If you’re in doubt as to what passes as reef-safe, just plan to buy your sunscreen once you land.

 - Sun Hat: Be it a baseball cap you can throw on for a SUP session or a wide-brimmed hat with UPF, pack at least one hat that will keep your face out of the sun.